Johnson says comments about Capitol breach were not racist

 “I’m not deterred by this,” Johnson said of the reaction to his statements.
 “I think people need to understand that.
 This just, if anything, fires me up more.”

-Among those who said Johnson’s comments were racists was Democratic state Sen. LaTonya Johnson, who is Black and not related to the senator, and Democratic candidates for U.S. Senate in 2022, Outagamie County Executive Tom Nelson and Milwaukee Bucks executive Alex Lasry.
+Among those who said Johnson’s comments were racist was Democratic state Sen. LaTonya Johnson, who is Black and not related to the senator, and Democratic candidates for U.S. Senate in 2022, Outagamie County Executive Tom Nelson and Milwaukee Bucks executive Alex Lasry.
 Democratic U.S. Sen. Tammy Baldwin called Johnson’s comment an example of systemic racism.

 Johnson has not yet said whether he will seek a third term in 2022.